GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 - Agency Vetting System - Contains investigative and adjudicative results on suitability or fitness for federal employment, eligibility to occupy a sensitive position, eligibility for access to classified information, and eligibility for a federal identity credential (e.g., PIV) and include the NIST 800-63r4 Alternative credential of authentications that feed into the IGA.
 Consult your Security/Vetting office on IT integration planning and implementation with ILM processes .
 - Credential Management System - An agency’s card management system that assigns PIV, Tokens, and other credential types.
-- Application Analysis - Conducting an internal application analysis from the [Single Sign-On Playbook](https://www.idmanagement.gov/playbooks/sso/#step-2-plan-application-integration) to identify which attributes are used across which applications.
+- Application Analysis - Conducting an internal application analysis from the [Single Sign-On Playbook]({{ site.baseurl }}/playbooks/sso/#step-2-plan-application-integration){:rel="noopener noreferrer"}{:class="usa-link"} to identify which attributes are used across which applications.
 For example, employee access is dependent on current and complete IT security training.
 The security training attribute is most likely in the agency’s training system, but specific to application access.

 These are sources that you use to create a digital identity.
 The attributes are what you pull from the authoritative sources to add to that digital identity.